Jesus Is Lord: Background

-In December 2018, West collaborator Timbaland and Argentine record producer Federico Vindver took part in recording sessions with numerous rappers in Miami, including Saweetie and Lil Mosey.
-West had arrived at the sessions in under 24 hours, with Vindver recalling that him and Timbaland were "blown away" when West started "playing tracks for the Yandhi project."
+In December 2018, West's collaborator Timbaland and Argentine record producer Federico Vindver took part in recording sessions with numerous rappers in Miami, including Saweetie and Lil Mosey.
+West had arrived at the sessions in under 24 hours, with Vindver recalling that he and Timbaland were "blown away" when West started "playing tracks for the Yandhi project."
 Vindver detailed the collaborative process between West and Timbaland, saying: "Timbaland would freestyle with him in the studio — Tim on the drum machine, Kanye singing in real time.
 He wanted to make more healing music at that time.
 But he was still finding what it was."
 West and Timbaland were reported to be recording together in Miami again durimg January 2019 for completion of the album, alongside rappers Lil Wayne, 2 Chainz, and YNW Melly, among others.
 In addition to "Jesus Is Lord", Timbaland contributed production to Jesus Is King tracks "Closed on Sunday", "Water", "Hands On", and "Use This Gospel".
 Timbaland produced the song with West, Angel Lopez, Brian "AllDay" Miller, and Vindver.

 Since French-Canadian actor and musician Claude Léveillée had died eight years before 2019, West sampling "Un Homme Dans La Nuit" (1978) within "Jesus Is Lord" meant that he used a posthumous sample of Léveillée.
 Through an American law firm, the sample source's original publisher Peermusic were made aware of West's usage.
 On their Facebook page, the independent record label Audiogram questioned how West found "Un Homme Dans La Nuit" despite it not being available on streaming services. Éditorial Avenue creative director Guillaume Lafrance was surprised by West using the sample, with him confessing to not "know how Kanye came across this work" as well as questioning if someone suggested it to him or if West "stumbled upon it by chance in a store?"
 As a result of the sample, Léveillée received credit on the song as a writer.
 It was also written by West, Lopez, Miller, Vindver, and Timbaland.
 West shared the track list for the album on October 24, 2019, showing "Jesus Is Lord" to be set for release on it.